 Jesus presented Himself to God without sin for us –

-robes in preparation to perform the annual sacrifice that was fulfilled in
+garb in preparation for the annual sacrifice that was eventually fulfilled in

 Christ.
 They would wash in a bath that represented the sinless life of Christ,